Raleigh ADU

 Permit Timeline

-Raleigh ADU Permit Timeline: Raleigh Development Services processes building permits.
-Standard ADU permit: 4-8 weeks plan review.
-Construction typically 3-9 months.
-Raleigh has an online permit portal for tracking.
-Apply through the Raleigh Development Services — Inspections Department online permit portal.
+Raleigh ADU Permit Timeline: Not available — permit timelines not codified in UDO Apply through the Raleigh Development Services — Inspections Department online permit portal.
 Phone: (919) 996-2500.

 Setback Requirements

-ADU Setback Requirements in Raleigh: Front setback: Same as zone standard.
+ADU Setback Requirements in Raleigh: Front setback: Must be located at or behind the front wall of the house.
 Side setback: 5 feet.
-Rear setback: 10 feet.
+Rear setback: 5 feet.
 Detached ADUs must maintain 5 ft side and 10 ft rear setbacks in residential zones.
 Front setback same as principal dwelling zone standard.
 Raleigh UDO Section 2.3.

 Parking Requirements